My Vision

 MY VISION

 Wander often.
 W O N D E R always.
-That could be the summary of the vision I hold for our (self) explorations on Earth.

 I am a genuine believer in the power of communities of sharing.